Report harassment

 - Where the law requires us to disclose information.

 - Where you give us information that leads us to believe that you, or someone else, is at serious and/or imminent risk of harm, then we may disclose information to minimise this risk.

 # Get help in an emergency

-This online reporting system is for non-emergency reports.
+The online reporting system is for non-emergency reports.
 If you are in immediate danger contact:

 - The Police on 999.

 - The Protection Service (Coventry campus): If you don’t feel safe, try to find somewhere you feel more secure and call the Protection Service on 024 7765 8555.
-This is a dedicated crime prevention team based on campus.
+This is a dedicated Crime Prevention Team based on campus.
 The team has a 24/7 response to incidents on campus or in University-owned accommodation and they staff a campus-wide CCTV surveillance system.

 A similar protection service is not yet available on non-Coventry campuses.

 If you don't want to submit a report, talk to someone that you trust.
 You can contact the Student Engagement Centre, Student Services, the Health and Wellbeing department or the Student's Union Advice Centre (SUAC).
 Or contact an external organisation (opens new window) that can help you.